Approximation of wave packets on the real line: Malmquist--Takenaka functions

 \section{Malmquist--Takenaka functions}

 MT functions have a long history.
-Discovered simultaneously by Malmquist and Takenaka in 1926, they have since been studied in fields ranging from signal processing to spectral methods.
-The MT functions were recently rediscovered by Iserles and Webb in \cite{iserles2019family} based on their ongoing work classifying bases with banded skew-Hermitian differentiation matrices \cite{iserles2019fast, iserles2019orthogonal, iserles2020differential}.
+Discovered simultaneously by Malmquist \cite{malmquist1925determination} and Takenaka \cite{takenaka1925orthogonal} in 1925, they have since been studied in fields ranging from signal processing (Wiener in 1949 \cite{WienerNorbert1949Eias}) to spectral methods (Christov in 1982 \cite{christov1982complete}).
+In \cite{iserles2019family}, Iserles and Webb proved that this is essentially the only orthonormal and complete system in $\LL_{2}(\R)$ with a banded tridiagonal skew-Hermitian differentiation matrix, and the coefficients can be computed using the Fourier transform.
+This is part of Iserles and Webb's ongoing work classifying bases with banded skew-Hermitian differentiation matrices \cite{iserles2019orthogonal, iserles2020differential,iserles2019fast}.
 It was the work of Boyd in \cite{boyd1987spectral} and Weideman in \cite{weideman1994computation,weideman1995computing} that highlighted the interesting approximation properties of MT functions.
-In \cite{iserles2019family}, Iserles and Webb extended the analysis of \cite{weideman1995computing}, to show that the approximating characteristics of MT functions do not obey simple rules.
+The approximating characteristics of MT functions do not obey simple rules.
 As an example, for $f(x)= 1/(1 + x^{4})$ the coefficients decay at a spectral rate of $a_{n} \sim \mathcal{O}\left((1 + \sqrt{2})^{-|n|}\right)$, however if we include an oscillatory factor so that our function is in the form $f(x) = \sin(x)/(1 + x^{4})$, our approximation collapses from spectral to algebraic convergence, $a_{n}\sim \mathcal{O}\left( |n|^{-9/4} \right)$, see Fig.~\ref{fig:algfuncompare}.
 Why does multiplying by $\sin(x)$, an entire function, have such a large effect on the rate of convergence?
 How do we get exponential convergence?

-In \cite{boyd1987spectral} and \cite{weideman1995computing} (respectively), Boyd and Weideman proved that MT expansion coefficients decay exponentially if and only if $f(x)$ decays at least linearly as $|x| \to \infty$ in the complex plane, and $f$ is analytic in a region which may exclude $\pm \ii/2$ but which must include the point at infinity.
-Analyticity at infinity is a strong condition to impose, since $\sin(x)$, for example, blows up as $x\rightarrow \infty$ in the imaginary direction.
+In \cite{boyd1987spectral} and \cite{weideman1995computing} (respectively), Boyd and Weideman proved that MT expansion coefficients decay exponentially if and only if $f(z)$ decays at least linearly as $|z| \to \infty$ in the complex plane, and $f$ is analytic in a region which may exclude $\pm \ii/2$ but which must include the point at infinity.
+Analyticity at infinity is a strong condition to impose, since $\sin z$, for example, blows up as $z\rightarrow \infty$ along the imaginary axis.
 This is not unexpected because the proof of exponential convergence in a compact interval (e.g.~with orthogonal polynomials) depends on functions being analytic within a Bernstein ellipse surrounding this interval.